XorTroll/Brew.js/Resources/How.Classes.md

 ## Important notes

-- Always use `Brew::API::ClassHandler` with any API JS functions related to classes, like class members or constructors.
-This is important because they won't work properly using `Brew::API::FunctionHandler` or even without using neither.
+- Always use `bjs::js::ClassHandler` with any API JS functions related to classes, like class members or constructors.
+This is important because they won't work properly using `bjs::js::FunctionHandler` or even without using neither.